Branching brownian motion conditioned on large level sets: Introduction

 \section{Introduction}

 We consider a standard binary branching Brownian motion (BBM) on the real line, which is a particle system constructed inductively as follows.
 Initially, a single particle performs standard Brownian motion.
 After an exponentially distributed random time with mean one that is independent of its motion, the particle undergoes a branching event: it dies and produces two offspring at its current position.
 Each offspring then independently continues the same process, performing Brownian motion and eventually branching in the same manner.
-We denote by $\mathcal{N}_{t}$ the sets of all particles alive at time $t$ and by $X_{t}(u)$ the position of $u \in \mathcal{N}_{t}$.
+We denote by $\mathcal{N}_{t}$ the sets of all particles alive at time $t$, by $X_{t}(u)$ the position of $u \in \mathcal{N}_{t}$, and by $\P$ the corresponding probability measure.

 To characterize how this cloud of particles is distributed in space, one of the most fundamental aspects is to determine the sizes of the level sets, defined as follows.
 For each $y \geq 0$, the $y$-level set of the BBM at time $t$ consists of all particles alive at time $t$ that are positioned above the level $y$.
 Let $\L_t (y)$ denote the size of the $y$-level set: